-Things to Do in Shrewsbury, Shropshire-

 1 | Wander the Tudor Town Centre

-If you’ve been with us for a while, you know we love to explore places by foot, and Shrewsbury is another one of those places best explored by foot.
+If you’ve been with us for a while, you know we love to explore places by foot, and Shrewsbury is another best explored by foot.
 That’s because it’s not that big and there are tons of interesting places to see around the town, such as Old Market Hall in Shrewsbury Square, which was the epicentre of the town.

 We recommend parking by Shrewsbury Abbey and walking over English Bridge into the town.
 From there, walk along Town Walls to see The Crescent and immediately opposite, take a look up Belmont to see the beautiful row of houses on the corner.